chemoelectric/epr-simulation/README.md

 combination of such primitive tensors is represented by simply putting them in a list.
 The order of the list is immaterial.

-The following is an example of a tensor representing a bit that may be either a zero or a one, with equal probability:
+Here, for example, is tensor that, in quantum mechanics, represents a bit that with equal probability is either a zero or a one:

     `((,(sqrt 0.5) .
 "0,1") (,(sqrt 0.5) .
 "1,0"))